Menthol cigarette: Use and popularity

 Menthol cigarette usage varies widely by country.
 They are most popular in the Philippines, where they account for over 60% of total cigarette sales.

 United States

+Historian Keith Wailoo argues the cigarette industry targeted a new market in the black audience starting in the 1960s.
+It took advantage of several converging trends.
+First was the increased national attention on the dangers of lung cancer.
+Cigarette companies responded by developing menthol-flavored brands like Kool, which seemed to be more soothing to the throat, and advertised these as being more healthy.
+A second trend was the Federal ban on tobacco advertising on radio and television; as there was no ban on advertising in the print media, the industry responded with large scale advertising in Black newspapers, magazines as well as billboards in inner city neighborhoods.
+The third trend was the Civil rights movement of the 1960s.
+Big Tobacco invested heavily in the Civil Rights Movement, winning the gratitude of many national and local leaders.
+Menthol flavored cigarette brands sponsored local events in the black community, and subsidized major black organizations including the NAACP (National Association for the Advancement of Colored People) in addition to many churches and schools.
+The marketing initiative was a success as the rate of smoking in the black community grew, especially for menthols, while it declined among whites.

 In the United States, menthols comprise about 30% of the total cigarette market.
 Menthol cigarettes are purchased disproportionately by African-American smokers, with 80% of African-American smokers consuming menthol cigarettes primarily.
 In fact, menthol tobacco marketing is specifically targeted to African Americans; it is a subject of research and it has been a subject of litigation on discrimination grounds.
 The proportion of smokers who use menthols rose from 31% in 2004 to 33.7% in 2010, according to a 2010 study by the Substance Abuse and Mental Health Services Administration.
 Much of the increase comes from young people.